 The pau brasil is the national tree of Brazil, the country to which it gave its name.
-The species is only found within several remnants of the Atlantic Coastal Forest, within which it provides important habitat for orchids and other epiphytes.
+The species is only found within several remnants of the Atlantic Coastal Forest where it provides important habitat for orchids and other epiphytes.

 The species also has played a significant role in Brazil’s social and economic history.
 A dye, taken from the tree’s heartwood, has been exploited by collectors, known as brasileiros, since 1501.
 It also provides an immensely valuable, and almost indestructible, timber used to manufacture bows for stringed instruments, for construction and to make traditional hunting tools.